How to Create Coupon in WooCommerce

 Once you have defined the usage restrictions for the coupon, click on the Usage limit tab to open the Usage limits settings page.

-Here you can set the total number of times the coupon can be used in your store, the maximum number of items in cart the coupon will be applied to, and the maximum number of times a user can use this coupon.
+You can set how many times the coupon can be used in your store, how many items in the cart it can apply to, and how often a user can use it.

 In our case, we don’t want to put any usage limits.
-So, the coupon can be used an infinite number of times until we deactivate the coupon or reach the expiry date.
+You can reuse the coupon an unlimited number of times until you deactivate it or it reaches the expiry date.

 Moreover, the same customer can use the coupon multiple times if they want 10% off on their orders.